12 Best Weekend Road Trips Florida

 For travelers who want beach time with a little more substance, Sanibel and Captiva still have appeal.
 The beaches are beautiful, biking is easy, and shelling gives the whole place a pleasantly old-school feel.
 It suits travelers who want a nature-forward coastal trip rather than a party scene.

-This area can be expensive, and availability changes depending on ongoing recovery and seasonality.
+This area can be expensive, and availability varies with ongoing recovery and seasonality.
 It is one of those trips where booking ahead matters more than usual.

 8. Weeki Wachee and the Nature Coast for paddling weekends

 If your perfect weekend includes a kayak, river float, and maybe a slightly kitschy roadside attraction, Weeki Wachee is a fun pick.
-The river is gorgeous, and the broader Nature Coast area gives you a lot of outdoorsy payoff without big-ticket pricing.
+The river is gorgeous, and the broader Nature Coast area offers a lot of outdoorsy payoff without the big-ticket price tag.

 The catch is timing.
 Popular paddle routes get crowded, especially in warmer months and on holiday weekends.
-Start early, reserve rentals ahead of time, and this becomes a very easy win.
+Start early, reserve rentals in advance, and this becomes a very easy win.

 9. Naples and the Everglades for beach meets wild Florida